BeauWilliams97/jc427371-cp3402-learningjournal/journal-week7.md

 Initially, I was using Vagrant + VVV coupled with the LAMP stack -[CognacBox Github](https://www.youtube.com/watch?v=y6Shl6tS5zE&t=347s).
 Learning how to set this up was quite straight forward; I followed along with the tutorial provided by Lindsay, where he set up Scotch Box, and I also referred to the documentation on the CognacBox GitHub.

 As mentioned previously, I decided to trial [XXAMP](https://www.apachefriends.org/download.html).
 XXAMP is icredibly easy to set up.
 One click install, and then run the XXAMP control panel.
 From there you can launch all required services.
 Very self explanatory.
+No additional reading/documentation required.

 I followed along with this tutorial - [Signup and Login with PHP and MySQL](https://www.youtube.com/watch?v=5L9UhOnuos0&t=2136s) to understand how to implement sign up/login/logout functionality in php.
 I made slight adjustments to the syling of the forms as well as the positioning of the logged in/logged out status.
 Familiarising myself with the basics of PHP was probably the most challenging learning activity this week.